 Earlier scenes in the film are also meal-set: the family scenes in the heroine's home, the pub in which the characters first learn about old Will.

-The heroine's difficulties with her bourgeois family here anticipate Shadow of a Doubt.
+The heroine's difficulties with her bourgeois family anticipate Shadow of a Doubt.
 In both films, the heroine has a cozy family, but wants to break away and lead a more exciting life.
 But she ultimately gets more than she has bargained for.

 One also suspects that the heroine is doubted because she is a woman.
 Caldicott and Charters act bored and contemptuous of Miss Froy and her conversation, at the dinner scene where they first meet her.
 It is played for laughs.
 But it is also a scene where men express contempt for women as people.
 It anticipates the dinner scene in Shadow of a Doubt, where Uncle Charlie denies the humanity of frivolous women, and says they have no right to live.

 Caldicott and Charters are obsessed with sports.
-They don't just see the cricket match are the Key Event of Our Times.
+They don't just see the cricket match as the Key Event of Our Times.
 Caldicott turns out to be an expert marksman, in an era when hunting and shooting was an upper class obsession.
 While sports are viewed satirically in the Caldicott and Charters characters, one has to point out that sports were the only upper class interest of the day that was wholesome or healthy.
 While the mania of the rich for sport was excessive, it was in fact one of their few positive interests.
 While Caldicott and Charters are serious moral failures through much of the film, lying to the authorities and failing to help Miss Froy, they eventually reform and become good guys.
 This is reflected in their mania for sports, rather than some vice: they are trivial, superficial, passive, but ultimately they convert to decency.
 Similarly sports are an often trivial upper class pursuit, but they are one of the few morally decent activities of the rich.

 The judge who is on an adulterous tryst gives a devastating view of the upper classes of the era.
 He is a judge, supposedly a man guarding British justice.
 But he is engaging in corrupt activities, and he is willing to become fully corrupt to protect his reputation: lying about a woman in trouble, collaborating with Nazi swine.
 It is an appalling picture of the hidden life of Britain's elite.